Architecture Series - Model View ViewModel (MVVM)

 }

-// [3] Decides what needs to be updated (if inputFieldValue is nil, than it will update the player through selection mode).
+/// Decides what needs to be updated (if inputFieldValue is nil, then it will update the player through selection mode).

 func updatePlayerBasedOnViewType(inputFieldValue: String?, completion: @escaping (Bool) -> ()) {